noorwsi/Student-Grade-Management/README.md

 The Student Grade Management System is a comprehensive software solution designed to manage and streamline the process of recording, updating, and analyzing student grades.
 The system includes the following key functionalities:

+NOTE: Consider how to represent the list of grades that the user will be giving.
+Vectors?
+Arrays?
+We won't have an official database for this, so we'll have to be a little clever with our implementation.

 GENERAL FUNCTIONS:
 - User input function that validates the correct input
 - Add task/grades